 As if I knew when I took the photo that I wanted to find.

-I don't remember dates, other than my wedding anniversary, birthdays and some holidays.
-All the other dates are just clutter to me.
+I don’t remember dates other than my wedding anniversary, birthdays, and some holidays.
+All the other dates are just cluttered to me.

-The way I reference photos in my memory is by personal information.
-I remember names, places or events.
-You don't get any of that from a mess of date-based subfolders.
+The way I reference photos in my memory is my personal information.
+I remember names, places, and events.
+You don’t get any of that from a mess of date-based subfolders.